tum-gis/cesium-terrain-builder-docker/README.md

 ### Data storage

 Put your data in a folder, that can be mounted by Docker.
-On Windows, you will have to grant access to the drive where the data is located before being able the mount the folder.
+On Windows, you will have to grant access to the drive where the data is located before being able to mount the folder.
 Goto *Docker tray Icon* -> *Settings* -> *Shared Drives* to share drives with Docker.
 Visit this [blog post](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c) for a comprehensive guide on mounting host directories on Windows.

 In the following we assume that your terrain data is stored in `d:\docker\terrain` for a Windows Docker host and drive `d:\` is shared with Docker.
 For a Linux Docker host we assume your data is stored in `/docker/terrain`.

 ## Cesium Terrain Builder usage